FEED A COLD

 Grandmothers all over the world swear by home remedies to help their families feel better when a cold strikes.
-The therapies take different forms, but the ingredients are similar: Ginger, turmeric, and lemon are considered anti-inflammatories.
-Hot peppers relieve congestion, cumin boosts immunity, and garlic is antibacterial.
+The therapies take different forms, but the ingredients are similar: Ginger, turmeric, and lemon are considered anti-inflammatory.
+Hot peppers relieve congestion, and cumin boosts immunity.
 None substitute for a doctor's care in the event of a serious illness, nor are they guaranteed to work, but consider trying them with bed rest and plenty of fluids.
-If avoiding a cold proves impossible, these remedies could save you money on cold medicines that mask the symptoms but might not cure a cold any better than the stuff already in the kitchen.
+If avoiding a cold proves impossible, these remedies could save you money on cold medicines that mask the symptoms but might not cure a cold any better than ingredients already in the kitchen.

-Though often referred to as "Jewish penicillin," this remedy is used in practically every country and culture -- probably because there's some proof it actually lessens cold symptoms.
+Though often referred to as "Jewish penicillin," this remedy is used in practically every country and culture — probably because there are some studies that indicate it actually lessens cold symptoms.
 Commercially processed or takeout soup is okay but can't beat the homemade stuff.
-Make it with plenty of garlic and onions, which are anti-inflammatories and add another boost of health to the deliciousness.
+Make it with plenty of garlic and onions, which are anti-inflammatory (and delicious).

-Toddies are great adult winter drinks even for people who don't have colds.
-A recipe posted on Food.com shows how to make a mug at a time with whiskey (usually bourbon) enlivened with immunity-boosting lemon and throat-soothing honey.
+Toddies are great winter drinks even for people who don't have colds.
+A Genius Kitchen recipe shows how to make a mug at a time with whiskey (usually bourbon) enlivened with immunity-boosting lemon and throat-soothing honey.
 It's heated with boiling water to warm the bones as well as clear the sinuses.
-Drink enough and you briefly won't care if you're sick -- but drinking too much can cause dehydration, which will make symptoms worse.
+Drink enough and you briefly won't care if you're sick — but drinking too much can cause dehydration, which will make symptoms worse.